17 MONTHS - 12 MINUTES

 Rutland and a majority of its community were preparing for the arrival of 100 Syrian and Iraqi refugees per year.
 Only two Syrian families made it to Rutland two days before the inauguration in January 2017.
 When President Trump signed his executive order to temporarily bar refugees, immigrants and visa holders from 7 predominantly Muslim countries (and indefinitely suspending the Syrian refugee program), Rutland found itself in a situation that some people had been anxious about since the election: what if the long-awaited refugees do not arrive in the end?

 This project is not just about Rutland and its people.
 It is also an attempt to understand how the United States have changed since the election of Donald J. Trump.

-Rutland is expected to be released in the second half of 2018.
+Rutland is expected to be released in April 2019.